Stephen Tomašević of Bosnia: Assessment and legacy

 Stephen Tomašević's half-siblings were taken to Constantinople and converted to Islam.
 Queen Catherine, his stepmother, left for the Papal States and unsuccessfully campaigned for the restoration of the kingdom; Bosnia only ceased to be part of the Ottoman Empire in 1908, 445 years after Stephen's death.
 His widow, Queen Maria, spent the rest of her life in the Empire.

 In 1888, the Croatian archeologist Ćiro Truhelka excavated bones in a settlement close to Jajce known as Kraljev Grob (meaning King's Tomb) and found the skeleton of a decapitated adult male.
 The head was placed on the chest, with two coins in the mouth.
 Though by no means certain, it was assumed that the skeleton belonged to Stephen Tomašević.
 Despite objection from the friar Antun Knežević, who argued for leaving the bones where they had laid for centuries and constructing a small church at the site, the skeleton was placed in a glass coffin in the right aisle of the Franciscan monastery in Jajce.

+In popular culture

+In the Turkish historical fiction TV series Mehmed: Fetihler Sultanı, King Stephen Tomašević is portrayed by German-Turkish actor Yılmaz Bayraktar.